Frequently Asked Questions

 Volunteering is handled by each individual school, not Human Resource Services.
 If you are interested in volunteering, please contact the office of the school you would like to volunteer with.
 They can discuss the process with you in greater detail.

-How can I contact HR for recruitment inquiries?
+How can I contact Human Resources?

-Human Resource Services
+Please email Human Resource Services at [email protected]

 Can I transfer from another school board?